-The Martin D-X2E 12 string had a classic Martin dreadnought body shape – and as Martin are the original inventors of the style, there are few, if any, who do it better.
-It had a solid Sitka spruce top, and Martin’s proprietary high pressure laminate back and sides, and it looked simply fantastic.
+The Martin D-X2E 12 string had a classic Martin dreadnought body shape.
+Since Martin are the original inventors of the style, there are few, if any, who do it better.
+It had a solid Sitka spruce top and Martin’s proprietary high-pressure laminate back and sides, which looked simply fantastic.

 It had a hardwood neck finished with a “Low Profile” neck, which is one of Martin’s slimmest shapes.
 We found it to be exceptionally comfortable and extremely forgiving.
-Those who are new to 12 strings will definitely this neck.
-The finish on the back of the neck was satin, and this kept it fast playing, even with sweaty hands.
+Those new to 12-strings will definitely enjoy this neck.
+The finish on the back of the neck was satin, which kept it fast-playing even with sweaty hands.

-The fretboard was listed as select hardwood, but we’re fairly confident that it our test guitar had a walnut board.
-We’re big fans of both the look and feel of walnut, so this was a welcome upgrade over the Richlite featured on many low-mid rage Martins.
+The fretboard was listed as select hardwood, but we’re fairly confident that our test guitar had a walnut board.
+We’re big fans of both the look and feel of walnut, so this was a welcome upgrade over the Richlite featured on many low-midrange Martins.

 We really loved the way this guitar sounded.
-It had the iconic Martin punch and responsiveness, together with exceptional warmth and balance.
-Being a 12 string, we of course got some fantastic folksy jangle and some great brightness, but at no point did it ever sound thin.
+It had the iconic Martin punch and responsiveness, with exceptional warmth and balance.
+Being a 12-string, we of course, got some fantastic folksy jangle and great brightness, but at no point did it ever sound thin.

 The overall build quality and choice of materials and components was excellent.
-It had a compensated Tusq saddle, which performed well, providing excellent intonation, and all 12 tuners held firm and turned easily, resulting in rock solid tuning stability
+It had a compensated Tusq saddle, which performed well and provided excellent intonation.
+All 12 tuners held firm and turned easily, resulting in rock-solid tuning stability.

-Verdict: The Martin D-X2E is a fantastic all round choice if you’re looking for a reliable, great sounding 12 string.
-It offers classic Martin performance, including excellent playability and a wonderfully balanced tone, particularly around the mid range.
-It’s incredibly reliable, and perfect for gigging, recording, or even just playing at home.
+Verdict: The Martin D-X2E is a fantastic all-around choice if you’re looking for a reliable, great-sounding 12-string.
+It offers classic Martin performance, including excellent playability and a wonderfully balanced tone, particularly around the midrange.
+It’s incredibly reliable and perfect for gigging, recording, or even just playing at home.

 - Handsome styling